 DO remove birdfeeders and bird food from late March through November.

-Bears normally leave an area once they have sensed a human.
+Bears in natural settings normally leave an area once they have sensed a human.
 If you see a bear, enjoy it from a distance.
 Aggression by bears towards humans is exceptionally rare.

 Bears occasionally attack livestock (chickens, goats, etc.) and damage beehives.